 - Boxes / Sharpies /Packing Tape / OCD (just kidding... maybe)

-1) Designate one room of your house as the "Moving Room".
+1) Designate one room of your house as the "Moving Room."
 Everyone should know that nothing in this room is to be touched.
 This room is for boxes and furniture that are clean, packed, and ready to load.
 If you can completely clear out a room, that's great.
-If not, work around the stuff in the room (I am way too OCD for this).
+If not, work around the room's stuff (I am way too OCD for this).
 Make sure you clean this room from top to bottom before you start storing everything in it.
 If at all possible, try to use a room downstairs (you'll thank me later).

 3) The first things you will pack are your decorations and storage rooms like the garage and attic.
-The idea is that none of this stuff is truly needed, so it won't be missed.
+The idea is that none of this stuff is truly needed so that it won't be missed.
 This also gives you a chance to start purging items you've been storing for years that you no longer want or need.
-If you have a lot of stuff to get rid of plan to keep this all in one space as well.
-Then when you have enough you can call a local charity and have them pick it up.
-I usually just drop it off myself as I go into town.
+Suppose you have a lot of stuff to get rid of the plan to keep this all in one space.
+Then when you have enough, you can call a local charity and have them pick it up.
+I usually drop it off myself as I go into town.

-4) Once you've gone through those rooms and have all of your decor packed you can start in the other rooms of your house.
+4) Once you've gone through those rooms and have all of your decors packed, you can start in the other rooms of your house.
 I go into each room and make two piles.
-One to pack (things that will not be used in the next month and a half) and one to donate or sell.
-If you need/want to make some money you can have a huge moving sale.
-We usually have 2-3 Saturdays devoted to selling the stuff we don't want, but don't want to donate.
+One to pack (things that will not be used in the next month and a half) and donate or sell.
+If you need/want to make some money, you can have a huge moving sale.
+We usually have 2-3 Saturdays devoted to selling the stuff we don't want but don't want to donate.

 5) Anything that is not necessary for the next month and a half can be packed up and put in the "Moving Room" (be sure to check with your husband before packing the stuff you never see him use, I promise you, as soon as you pack it, he will suddenly need it).